Here's the one tool you need to make healthy snacks at home

-Through bad growing seasons, long winters, dry summers, and more, we humans have always had to find creative ways to keep our food edible for months on end.
+Through bad growing seasons, long winters, dry summers, and more, humans have always found creative ways to keep our food edible for months on end.
 But these days, preservation methods like canning and dehydrating are less about survival, and more about embracing all that our food has to offer.

-Different from canning, a popular food-preserving method that has reinvigorated the sales of mason jars, food dehydration requires less pantry storage space and can turn perishable foods into delicious on-the-go snacks.
+And unlike canning, food dehydration requires less room for pantry storage and can turn perishable foods into delicious on-the-go snacks relatively quickly.

-More importantly, as we toss away more food than we consume, dehydrating the leftovers can help reduce food waste.
-And as with all cooking, making your own food from scratch means you can control exactly what you eat—no additives in sight.

-After extensive research on which food dehydrators are worth the investment, I worked with the Excalibur dehydrator in the Reviewed kitchen to learn the ins and outs of making my own snacks.
+Perhaps most importantly, dehydrating your leftovers can help reduce food waste.
+After extensive research on which food dehydrators are worth the investment, I tested with the Excalibur Food Dehydrator in the Reviewed kitchen to learn the ins and outs of making my own snacks.

 What is a food dehydrator and how does it work?

-So what’s the difference between a convection oven and a food dryer?
+So what’s the difference between a convection oven and a food dehydrator?
 Simply put, the temperature in a food dehydrator doesn’t get nearly as high as in an oven.
-For average dehydrators, you can adjust the temperature between 90°F and 165°F. You can customize the time and temperature combination, depending on the types of food you plan to dry.
+Most dehydrators allow users to set the temperature between 90°F and 165°F. You can then customize the time and temperature combination depending on the types of food you plan to dry.

 Food dehydrators have long been popular among home cooks and restaurateurs for their ability to increase the lifespan of easily spoiled foods.
-You can find dehydrators ranging from $30 to $300, but you don't have to shell out to get a solid machine.
-This affordable NESCO dehydrator has more than 4,000 positive reviews on Amazon and is perfect for small homes with limited storage space.
+You can find dehydrators ranging from $30 to $300, but you don't necessarily have to shell out to get a solid machine.
+This affordable NESCO Dehydrator has more than 11,000 positive reviews on Amazon and is perfect for small homes with limited storage space.

 If you truly don't have the space for another single-purpose gadget and you're also interested in air frying and pressure cooking, we recommend the Ninja Foodi multi-cooker, which placed among our best multi-cookers.